Ihor Paliy: Polish period

-Moved back to Krakow, Poland in 1992.
-In 1998 Palii’s first personal exhibition in Krakow was organized.
-Actively participates in polish cultural life and charity campaigns.
-In 2004 Igor Palii participated in international Art auctions, where his oil-painted canvas “Bez Tytułu.
-2001” (“Without A Title.2001”) was sold for 2,772 USD.
+Moved back to Kraków, Poland in 1992.
+In 1998 Palii’s first personal exhibition in Kraków was organized.
+Actively participates in Polish cultural life and charity campaigns.
+In 2004 Igor Palii participated in international Art auctions, where his oil-painted canvas "Bez Tytułu.
+2001" ("Without A Title.
+2001") was sold for 2,772 USD.

 Turn to steel art

 Since 2002 Igor Palii turned to new art stream beginning to create his own works of art made of steel.
 The main cause of such turn was the need of three-dimensional figures as an addition to Palii’s paintings in a current project.
 In order to fulfill his new vision, Igor Palii establishes his own small enterprise of steel art production.
 The new turn resulted in such projects as decoration of trade center “Sophia” in the west of Ukraine, restaurant “Flamingo” in Stryi, Ukraine, “Museum of Beer”, “Aivengo” in Lviv, Ukraine.
-In 1999-2000 creates and implements the project of restaurant-branch “Egypt” (Stryi, Ukraine).
+In 1999-2000 creates and implements the project of restaurant-branch "Egypt" (Stryi, Ukraine).